atet/python/README.md

 [![.img/python_logo.png](.img/python_logo.png)](#nolink)

-# Setup a Python Environment in One Click!
+# Create a Python Environment in One Click!

 You are all in for a treat: It used to be **extremely** frustrating to set up a web application development environment years ago, but now you can do it in a single command!